thehui87/Learning-Godot/class_multimesh.md

   * void  **[`generate_aabb`](#generate_aabb)**  **(** **)**

 ###  Description
 MultiMesh provides low level mesh instancing.
-If the amount of [[mesh|Mesh]] instances needed goes from hundreds to thousands (and most need to be visible at close proximity) creating such a large amount of [[meshinstance|MeshInstance]] nodes may affect performance by using too much CPU or video memory. \\
+If the amount of [Mesh](class_mesh) instances needed goes from hundreds to thousands (and most need to be visible at close proximity) creating such a large amount of [MeshInstance](class_meshinstance) nodes may affect performance by using too much CPU or video memory.
-For this case a MultiMesh becomes very useful, as it can draw thousands of instances with little API overhead.\\
+For this case a MultiMesh becomes very useful, as it can draw thousands of instances with little API overhead.
- As a drawback, if the instances are too far away of each other, performance may be reduced as every sigle instance will always rendered (they are spatially indexed as one, for the whole object).\\
+ As a drawback, if the instances are too far away of each other, performance may be reduced as every sigle instance will always rendered (they are spatially indexed as one, for the whole object).
- Since instances may have any  behavior, the AABB used for visibility must be provided by the user, or generated with [[#generate_aabb|generate_aabb]].
+ Since instances may have any  behavior, the AABB used for visibility must be provided by the user, or generated with [`generate_aabb`](#generate_aabb).

 ###  Member Function Description

 #### <a name="set_mesh">set_mesh</a>
   * void  **`set_mesh`**  **(** [Mesh](class_mesh) mesh  **)**

-Set the [[mesh|Mesh]] resource to be drawn in multiple instances.
+Set the [Mesh](class_mesh) resource to be drawn in multiple instances.

 #### <a name="get_mesh">get_mesh</a>
   * [Mesh](class_mesh)  **`get_mesh`**  **(** **)** const

-Return the [[mesh|Mesh]] resource drawn as multiple instances.
+Return the [Mesh](class_mesh) resource drawn as multiple instances.

 #### <a name="set_instance_count">set_instance_count</a>
   * void  **`set_instance_count`**  **(** [int](class_int) arg0  **)**